lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 #### R-6: Dedicated upgradable bridge instances

-Deploy dedicated upgradable instances of bridges on L1 and L2.
-This is required to lay the foundation for the emergency capabilities (R-7) and for possible bridging of rebasable stETH.
-For more details on why, see for section [Why this guide needed](#why-is-this-guide-needed).
+Deploy dedicated instances of bridge contracts on L1 and L2.
+The contract instances should be deployed behind a proxy with the ability to set the proxy admin on a case-by-case basis (or even eventually ossify).
+This allows to lay the foundation for the emergency capabilities (**R-7**) and for possible bridging of rebasable stETH.
+For more details on why, see for section [Why is this guide needed](#why-is-this-guide-needed).
 For the architecture outline, see section [Reference architecture and permissions setup](#reference-architecture-and-permissions-setup).

 #### R-7: Pausable deposits and withdrawals

 To provide the capability to react fast and reduce losses in case of a security contingency, depositing and withdrawing should be pausable.
 Namely:

-- L1 bridge has pausable and resumable deposits;
+- L1 bridge endpoint has pausable and resumable deposits;
-- L2 bridge/token has pausable and resumable withdrawals.
+- L2 bridge endpoint and has pausable and resumable withdrawals.

-The capability to pause should be granted both to the DAO Agent instance (or its L2 representation) and the dedicated Emergency Multisig which is [ratified by the Lido DAO](https://snapshot.org/#/lido-snapshot.eth/proposal/0xfe2a6a6506a642b616118363bc29aa83dd9ef2ec80447bb607a8f52c0a96aed0).
-The permission to resume is proposed to be granted only to the Lido DAO Agent (or its L2 representation).
+The bridge endpoint contracts should have an ability to set the resume and pause roles holders on a case-by-case basis.
+For the pause role there should be at least two holders possible to be able to assign the dedicated Emergency Multisig which is [ratified by the Lido DAO](https://snapshot.org/#/lido-snapshot.eth/proposal/0xfe2a6a6506a642b616118363bc29aa83dd9ef2ec80447bb607a8f52c0a96aed0) as the second role holder.

-To curb the multisig's power, it is proposed to use "Gate Seals" mechanic.
+To curb the multisig's power, it is proposed to use the "Gate Seals" mechanic.
 The mechanic limits the pause duration and restricts the capability to pause to a single use.
 To grant the capability repeatedly, the Lido DAO vote is required.
 The mechanic has been implemented, e.g., for withdrawals in Lido protocol on Ethereum in two parts:
 - one-time disposable pauser contact [Gate Seals](https://github.com/lidofinance/gate-seals);
 - [PausableUntil](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.8.9/utils/PausableUntil.sol) contract (inherited by [WithdrawalQueue](https://github.com/lidofinance/lido-dao/blob/master/contracts/0.8.9/WithdrawalQueue.sol)).